technway/technway-component-library/packages/stencil-library/docs/stencil-generated/components-index.md

 The `tnw-anchor` component is a versatile anchor link element that can be used to navigate to other pages or external resources.
 This component supports both text content and custom content via a slot, making it flexible for various use cases, such as wrapping other elements like images or icons.

 ---

+## tnw-anchor-styler

+The `tnw-anchor-styler` component is a decorative wrapper for custom anchor-like elements.
+It focuses purely on styling and requires slotted children for its content.

+This component is particularly suitable for use with React Router's `Link` or `NavLink` components and Next.js's `Link` components, where navigation functionality is handled externally, and styling can be applied through this wrapper.

+---